-1. Children's education in England is
+1. Children's education in England

 The main categories of school are:-